Rushil1234/dish-vz-agentic-bootcamp/README.md

 ---

 ## Objective
 The objective is to design and implement an **Agentic AI-enabled incident management system** that leverages orchestration of specialized agents.
-The solution will allow a NOC Supervisor to:
+The solution will allow a Supervisor to:

 - Query server and network status in real time
 - Diagnose the root cause of network incidents using logs and resolution guides